tsxing/Unity-Learning-Notes/README.md

 <details>
 <summary><h3>Jump with Space (with Physics)</h3></summary>
- Below script will make player jump up, but will keep jumping up whenever up key is pressed.
+ Below script will make player jump up, but will keep jumping up whenever up key is pressed (flappy bird style).

  ```cs
 using System.Collections;